ilSyAbRi/ilSyAbRi/README.md

 # Yo, I'm Iliass Syabri 👋

 Yo, I am Iliass Syabri, a kid who wants to play.
-I found I can bring the kid inside me into programming,
-or the kid who is inside is the one who guides me here —
-to explore everything, test everything, and see how things work.
+I found I can bring the kid inside me into programming, or the kid who is inside is the one who guides me here(: to explore everything, test everything, and see how things work.

 ---